chef-boneyard/chef-web-docs-2016/step_resource/step_resource_template_set_ip_address_with_variables_and_template.rst

      notifies :reload, 'service[nginx]', :immediately end

-where the ``variables`` attribute tells the template to use the variables set at the beginning of the recipe and the ``source`` attribute is used to call a template file located in the cookbook's ``/templates`` directory.
-The template file looks something like:
+where the ``variables`` property tells the template to use the variables set at the beginning of the recipe and the ``source`` property is used to call a template file located in the cookbook's ``/templates`` directory.
+The template file looks similar to:

 .. code-block:: ruby